Manage Certificate Identity Pools for mTLS authentication on Confluent Cloud

 confluent iam certificate-pool delete --help

-Make a DELETE request to the mTLS certificate identity pool endpoint with a specified certificate identity pool ID, replacing the placeholder values with your own values.
+Make an HTTP DELETE request to the mTLS certificate identity pool endpoint with a specified certificate identity pool ID, replacing the placeholder values with your own values.

 curl -X DELETE \